vex-labs/vex-contract/README.md

 1) Checks that the `admin` is calling the method.
 2) Creates the match ID.
 3) Determines the initial odds of the game by adjusting the in odds to be a total implied probability of 105%.
-4) Dertermines the inital pool sizes by multiplying the inital probability of each team winning by the `weight_factor`.
+4) Dertermines the inital pool sizes by multiplying the inital probability of each team winning by the `WEIGHT_FACTOR`.
 5) Creates a new match and adds it to `matches`.

 - **game: String** What game the match is, e.g. Valorent, Overwatch, etc.